Introduction

 Value of vote of an MLA= total no. of the population of the particular state/ number of elected MLAs of that state divided by 1000.

 During the presidential election, one voter can cast only one vote.
-While the MLAs vote may vary state to state, the MPs vote always remain constant.
+While the MLAs vote may vary state to state, the MPs vote always remains constant.

 The number of the total value of the MPs votes must equal the total value of the MLAs to maintain the State and the Union balance.